kanav99/github-java-ctf/README.md

  predicate isSource(DataFlow::Node source) { source instanceof RemoteFlowSource }
 ```

-We shall see in section 3.2 as how we used this for making a one-for-all query which can be used to find all such paths where we start from a `RemoteFlowSource` and end at `buildConstraintViolationWithTemplate`
+We shall see in [section 3.2](#32-using-remoteflowsource) as how we used this to find all such paths where we start from a `RemoteFlowSource` and end at `buildConstraintViolationWithTemplate`

 ### 1.2 Sink